Nordic countries: Geography

 The Nordic countries and self-governing regions in alphabetic order – number of inhabitants (2018), area (km2) and population density (people/km2):

-Denmark is by far the most densely populated country, whilst Sweden, Norway and Finland are low populated and similar to each other from this perspective.
+Denmark is by far the most densely populated country, whilst Sweden, Norway and Finland are less densely populated and similar to each other from this perspective.
 Iceland has both the lowest population and by far the lowest population density.
 But large areas in Finland, Norway and Sweden, like most of Iceland, are unpopulated.
 There are no such areas in Denmark.
 Denmark has a population density around continental average, higher than for instance France and Poland but lower when compared to the United Kingdom, Italy or Germany.
 Finland, Norway and Sweden has a population density that is a little lower than the United States, but higher than Canada.
 In round figures, Iceland's population density resembles Canada's.

 Land and water area

 This list includes dependent territories within their sovereign states (including uninhabited territories), but does not include claims on Antarctica.
 EEZ+TIA is exclusive economic zone (EEZ) plus total internal area (TIA) which includes land and internal waters.